FactorPrism®

 50 Million Records, Countless Patterns

 New York City's 311 service handles millions of non-emergency calls annually, from noise complaints to pothole reports.
-With over 50 million records spanning multiple years, the NYC Open Data initiative invited the community to help discover patterns in this vast dataset.
+With over 50 million records spanning multiple years, the NYC Open Data initiative published this vast dataset for the community to analyze.

 The Approach

 Using FactorPrism®'s advanced algorithms, we analyzed the period from September 2013 to March 2017—a timeframe showing clear growth trends.
-Our goal was to understand whether this growth was uniform across all service types or driven by specific hidden factors.
+Our goal was to understand whether this growth was broad-based across all service types or concentrated in specific categories — and to locate exactly where.

 Key Findings